drewjordan414/portfolio/README.md

 # portfolio

+## Resume Section

+I have added my personal resume as a link in my portfolio page.
+To make this page and save some time, I used Adobe Acrobat to export the pdf contents into html.
+I used the html from there to make my resume page.

+## Typing Effect

+To enhance the user experience and make the portfolio more engaging, I have incorporated a typing effect.
+I used the typing effect code from the following link: [https://codepen.io/denic/pen/GRoOxbM](https://codepen.io/denic/pen/GRoOxbM).
+This effect creates a dynamic and animated text display, giving a sense of interactivity to the content.

 ## Your Task

 Welcome to this week's Challenge!
 This is an even-numbered week, so you won't be given any starter code.
 Instead, you'll create a web application from scratch!
 This week, you'll build a portfolio page, which you can add to as the course progresses.